Code release version: 1.0

 Output | (no output) |

-Adjusts the pulsar delay based on the measured time interval between
+Adjusts the pulsar delay based on the measured time interval between consecutive active pulses in order to bring the measured interval as close as possible to a target time interval |

 Note the passive filter: in order to compute a new pulse delay, the